SajjadAemmi/TicTacToeAI/README.md

 In this simple game you play TicTocToe with Artificial Intelligence
 - Web version written by JavaScript.
 [Try it online](https://sajjadaemmi.github.io/TicTacToeAI/JS_TicTacToe)
-- CommandLine version written by Python
+- CLI version written by Python
-- Qt version written by C++
+- GUI version written by C++

 Size of game board is 3 * 3

 Try to win it :)

 ### Future works
 - [x] Add AI to Python version